 - 1 package frozen puff pastry (490 g or 17.3 oz), thawed

-- Melt butter in a medium sauté pan over medium heat.
+- In a medium sauté pan over medium heat, melt the butter.
 Add the fennel, leeks and garlic and sauté until tender (about 5 minutes).
 Add the spinach and toss the mixture gently until the spinach wilts and the liquid is evaporated (about 3 minutes).
 Add the cheeses and pine nuts and stir until melted.
 Remove the pan from the heat and mix in the beaten egg.

 - Roll up the sheet of pastry like a jellyroll, starting with the long edge.
 Repeat with the remaining sheet of pastry and spinach mixture.
 Wrap each roll tightly in plastic wrap and refrigerate for at least two hours and up to two days.